Empirical Bayes posterior concentration in sparse high-dimensional linear models: Posterior concentration rates

 So, if $\Delta$ is a suitable multiple of $s^\star$, then clearly the $r^{\Delta+1}$ term dominates the $e^{cs^\star + \log\zeta_n}$ term.
 In particular, if $\Delta = C s^\star$ with $C > a^{-1}$, then the product on the right-hand side of \eqref{eq:dim.bound} vanishes, proving the claim. \end{proof}

 To summarize, our prior is such that the posterior distribution is supported on models of size no more than $R$.
 However, a good prior is one such that the posterior ought to be able to learn the size of the true model that generated the data, which is possibly much less than $R$.
-Theorem~\ref{thm:dim} shows that, indeed, if the prior $f_n$ on the model size has sufficiently light tails, then the posterior will concentrate on models of size proportional to $s^\star$, the true model size.
-Note, also, that we cannot take a $\tilde{s}<s^\star$ to replace $s^\star$ in $Cs^\star$, since we would need
+Theorem~\ref{thm:dim} shows that, indeed, if the prior $f_n$ on the model size has sufficiently light tails, controlled by the prior exponent $a > 0$, then the posterior will concentrate on models of size proportional to $s^\star$, the true model size.
+We cannot take a $\tilde{s}<s^\star$ to replace $s^\star$ in $Cs^\star$, since we would need